-Brave Bystanders Stepped In To Protect Finsbury Park Attack Suspect From Angry Crowds
+The Imam Who Saved The Finsbury Park Attacker From An Angry Crowd Said He Protected Him "By God's Grace"

 In an interview with Sky News, Mahmoud said had just finished evening prayers when a man ran in to and said that something had happened outside.
 The imam then went outside and saw the suspect being held down on the ground.

 "He had been restrained by around three people," he said, "we found that a group of people quickly started to collect around the assailant and some of them tried to hit him, either kicks or punches.
 By God's grace we managed to surround him and protect him from any harm.
-We stopped all forms of attack and abuse that were coming form every angle."
+We stopped all forms of attack and abuse that were coming from every angle."

 The three other brave onlookers who stepped in to detain the suspect at the scene kept him there for about 20 minutes, until police arrived and bundled him into a van.